Area: 5455 km2

 Ashtarak is located on the left bank of Kasagh River; it is the capital of Aragatsotn region.
 The city’s name was first mentioned in the 9th century.
 The Medieval Monuments are still kept in Ashtarak, that’s why it is famous for a lot of historical monuments and outstanding people.

 Near the square, you will see the statue of Armenian great poet Vardges Petrosyan.
-After that starts the street; which name is called "The Street of Museums".
+Near the statue, starts a street which is called "The Street of Museums".
 The city market is located near the bridge.
 There you can see the making of traditional Lavash.

-Under the Ashtarak’s Bridge are lots of restaurants, resort houses, and water parks; here you can have really good time.
+Under the Ashtarak’s Bridge, there are lots of restaurants, resort houses, and water parks.
+Here you can have a really good time.
 Here the hospitable people will give you a warm welcome with traditional Armenian barbecue and Vodka.
 If you go there, you should visit Perch Petrosyan's house-gallery.

 Saghmosavank is a medieval church, one of the important cultural and spiritual centers of Armenia.It is located in Aragatsotn region on the right bank of Kasakh River.Read More